qognitive/fast-pauli/docs/index.rst

 :code:`fast-pauli` aims to provide a fast and efficient alternative to existing libraries for working with Pauli matrices and strings, with a focus on performance and usability.
 For example, :code:`fast-pauli` provides optimized functions to apply Pauli strings and operators to a batch of states rather than just a single state vector.
-See our :doc:`benchmarks` for more details about how :code:`fast-pauli` can speed up certain functions compared to Qiskit.
+See our :doc:`getting_started` guide for an introduction to some of the core functionality in :code:`fast-pauli` and our :doc:`benchmarks` for more details about how :code:`fast-pauli` can speed up certain functions compared to Qiskit.

-Our :doc:`getting_started` guide offers an introduction to some of the core functionality in :code:`fast-pauli`.

 Installation
 ============